The Leading Independent

 Career Services

-Career Services at Tuck offers students ample opportunities to investigate new careers and find leading management positions in line with their existing career interests.
+The Tuck Career Services offer students ample opportunities to investigate new careers and find leading management positions in line with their existing career interests.
 On-campus recruiting begins in the winter term for first-year students and in the fall for second-years.
 During this time the office hosts workshops and panels, job postings and company briefings, and it also organizes global career trips for student organizations with professional focuses on a particular industry or region.

-Tuck students benefit from individual counseling from Career Advisors, who bring diverse experience from a range of industries to guide Tuck students in their career choices.
+Tuck students benefit from personalized post-MBA career strategies from Career Advisors, who bring diverse experience from a range of industries to guide Tuck students in their career choices.
 In addition to alumni networking support, Tuck-specific resources are available for both full-time employment and internship seekers, such as the Maynard Internship Program.
 Students can also find nonprofit internship information and funding through Tuck Gives and the Revers Nonprofit Board Fellows.

 Career Statistics